msucloudfellowship/msucloudfellowship.github.io/docs/session_serverless/docker_tutorial_for_researchers.md

-# Docker Tutorial for Researchers featuring Jupyter Lab: Part 1
+# Docker Tutorial for Researchers featuring Jupyter Lab

 **for the 2022 MSU Cloud Computing Fellowship Session 6: [Serverless, Containers, and FaaS](index.md)**